RelayTelecom/client/README.md

 # Judges

-You can use the Token web client for making calls; however, the audio quality is lacking.
-For the best audio quality, we recommend using chrome on a non-mobile device (formally known as a computer).
+You can use the Status web client for making calls; however, the audio quality is lacking.
+For the best audio quality, we recommend using chrome on a non-mobile device with metamask.

+For the changes to status, see https://github.com/RelayTelecom/status-react and its dependency, https://github.com/RelayTelecom/react-native-webview-bridge

-For our Android apk see: https://github.com/RelayTelecom/token-android-client
+For our Token Android apk see: https://github.com/RelayTelecom/token-android-client

 We know that the encrypting, encoding, transfering, decoding, and decrypting of audio data can be improved, but it is working!